THEOSOPHY

 effected with the

-brotherly union between the two societies, in the
+between the two societies, in the interests of the

-the agreement being signed by the officers and members
+being signed by the officers and members of the

 The